siddharthakumar579/StudySync/README.md

-An Ed-tech Website built with determination
+An Ed-tech Website built with determination and sheer